Skip to Main Content

 Indian Claims Commission Decisions

 The Indian Claims Commission operated from 1948-1978 and heard claims from Native American tribes and other groups against the United States.
-Decisions of the Commission are available online from the Oklahoma State University Library digital collection and on HeinOnline.
+Decisions of the Commission are available online from the Oklahoma State University Library digital collection and on HeinOnline (available on campus or remotely with ASURITE).
 For claims decided prior to the creation of the Commission in 1946 and subsequent to its dissolution in 1978, see:

 Databases

-American Indian Law Center’s Native American Water Rights Settlement E-Repository
+American Indian Law Center’s Native American Water Rights Settlement Project E-Repository

 This E-Repository has federal, state, tribal, and court public documents relating to Native American water rights settlements.